-Over the past few years, people in the fasting/low-carb/keto communities have been told that:
+Over the past few years, many people have been led to believe that:

 - insulin toxicity is the root cause of the majority of our western diseases,